Heading to Scotland? Kris shares the best things to do in Edinburgh to complete your perfect 2 days in Edinburgh, Scotland’s capital.

-The capital of Scotland is full of interesting things to do, excellent hotels and delicious food.
+The capital of Scotland is full of interesting things to do, excellent hotels, and delicious food.
 Guest writer Kris from Gadsventure tells us about the best things to do in Edinburgh to complete your perfect 2 days in Edinburgh!

 Now, full disclosure, I am from Australia.
 I first went to Edinburgh to live for a gap year with my husband a few mates, working holiday and all that.
-For some unknown reason we decided to go against the masses of Aussie expats moving to London and be different.
+For some unknown reason, we decided to go against the masses of Aussie expats moving to London and be different.
 Braving instead the strange accents and bitter winters of what turned out to be the best city on earth!

 One of the great things about Edinburgh is that there is just so much to do and it is all so close!
 There is heaps of free entertainment, as well as paid, and a truckload of sights to see just outside of the city proper as well.
-Plus their are hidden gems and secret places in Edinburgh to discover too.
+Plus there are hidden gems and secret places in Edinburgh to discover too.
 After spending a year here, we learned quickly how spoilt we were with so many places to visit in Edinburgh for fun and frivolity, which suited us down to the ground!

-This fabulous city cake topper of a castle perches above the city like something out of a fairy tale.
+This fabulous city cake topper of a castle perched above the city like something out of a fairy tale.
 From every angle on the main thoroughfare Princes Street, Edinburgh Castle watches over you like a hawk.
 It is so picturesque and has you dreaming of medieval times.
 Tourists flock to the Castle for the famous Edinburgh Military Tattoo which takes place during the Edinburgh Festival in August.
 The cheapest ticket is only £27 and they range all the way up to £330!

 The military tattoo is such a spectacle and will leave you feeling delighted for sure.
 If only for the fact you get to sit inside such a spectacular historic venue for the evening, you will get your money’s worth.
-A once in a lifetime event.
+A once-in-a-lifetime event.

 If you decide that living in Edinburgh for a time is your thing, then please make sure you are here for August’s Edinburgh festival.
 If you are visiting, then forget it.
 The accommodation prices soar uncontrollably and Airbnbs are harder and harder to come by, and all the hostels are booked out a year in advance.
 If however you are like me and lived in Edinburgh and August conveniently rolled by, you would be a very happy camper indeed!